Capacitive displacement sensor: Basic capacitive theory

 where α indicates a proportional relationship.
-Due to this proportional relationship, a capacitive sensing system is able to measure changes in capacitance and translate these changes in distance measurements.
+Due to this proportional relationship, a capacitive sensing system is able to measure changes in capacitance and translate these changes into distance measurements.

-The operation of the sensor for measuring thickness of non-conductive materials can be thought of as two capacitors in series, with each having a different dielectric (and dielectric constant).
+The operation of the sensor for measuring the thickness of non-conductive materials can be thought of as two capacitors in series, with each having a different dielectric (and dielectric constant).
 The sum of the thicknesses of the two dielectric materials remains constant but the thickness of each can vary.
 The thickness of the material to be measured displaces the other dielectric.
-The gap is often an air gap, ($\varepsilon_r$≈1) and the material has a higher dielectric.
+The gap is often an air gap ($\varepsilon_r$≈1) and the material has a higher dielectric.
 As the material gets thicker, the capacitance increases and is sensed by the system.

-A sensor for measuring fluid levels works as two capacitors in parallel with constant total area.
+A sensor for measuring fluid levels works as two capacitors in parallel with a constant total area.
 Again the difference in the dielectric constant of the fluid and the dielectric constant of air results in detectable changes in the capacitance between the conductive probes or plates.